joel-g/animal-facts-bot/README.md

 Steps:
 * Fork/clone the repo.
 * Add a tuple of strings of facts (to animalfacts.py) pertaining to a particular animal.
 Name the tuple variable following the format 'NAMEOFANIMAL_FACTS'.
 Put the tuple in alphabetical order with the other tuples.
 Make sure your lines are indented by 4 spaces and please use ' for your strings.
+Use escape characters where necessary.
 * Add your tuple to the ALL_FACTS tuple.
 * Add a line to the check_comment_for_animal() function for your animal following the format.
 * Add your animal to the Readme in alphabetical order.